Wall-Go/WallGo/docs/source/faqs.rst

 Matrix elements
 ===============

-- **I want to compare to use a different set of matrix elements, is this possible?**
+- **I want to use a different set of matrix elements, is this possible?**

     Definitely!
 You can load your own matrix elements file.
 [Here we need we write what the requirements are].

+- **Can I compute the matrix elements for my model using FeynRules, FeynArts and FeynCalc?**
+    Yes, this works as an alternative to the WallGo MatrixElements pacakge, and in fact we used this to cross check our results.
+We have included an example in the repository for the `WallGo MatrixElements package <https://github.com/Wall-Go/WallGoMatrix>`_.
+Take a look at `tests/feyn`.

 - **I do not have a Mathematica license, can I still generate matrix elements?**